 Welcome to Agricultural Voices Syria

-Through the creation of a podcast series, we aim to reconnect Syrian farmers and other actors in agri-food value chains with the country’s experts, helping them to start Syria’s long term recovery.
+Using innovative social media, we aim to reconnect Syrian farmers and other actors in agri-food value chains with the country’s experts, helping them to start Syria’s long-term recovery.

 One of the most critical impacts that the Syrian armed conflict had on agriculture was the collapse of extension services for farmers which, before 2011, were provided by the government.
 The transition to a free-market economy has added further challenges.

 Agricultural Voices Syria aims to address these difficulties by promoting capacity building.
-It provides Syrian agricultural experts living in Turkey and Syria with knowledge and new media to sustain farmers in northwest Syria.
-The experts are creating a podcast series that will be accessible to those working in the Syrian agricultural sector.
+It provides Syrian agricultural experts living in Turkey and Syria with knowledge and new media to sustain farmers in Northwest Syria.

-Agricultural Voices Syria (AVS) started with the creation of a podcast series in 2021, followed by a video series in 2022.
-It was supported by different grants from IDCF and SSRP and was implemented in partnership with Cara, UK (Council for at-risk academics) and SAE, Turkey (Syrian Academic Expertise).
-The production of videos and podcast for the Syrian farmers has continued after the end of the projects.
+Agricultural Voices Syria (AVS) started with the creation of a podcast series in 2021, followed by a video series in 2022 and the opening of an Agricultural Development Centre in Azaz, in 2024.
+These projects were supported by different grants from IDCF and SSRP and were implemented in partnership with Cara, UK (Council for at-risk academics) and SAE, Turkey (Syrian Academic Expertise).
+The production of videos and podcasts for Syrian farmers has continued after the end of the projects.

-For further information about the project, please contact Dr Mirela Barbu (PI) or Prof Martin Spinelli (Co-I).
-Or you can send us an email at agriculturalvoices@gmail.com.
-This website was developed by our Communications Officers, Katherine Jones and Mariam Abdel-Akher.
+For further information, please contact Dr Mirela Barbu (PI) or Prof Martin Spinelli (Co-I).
+This website was developed by our Communications Officers, Katherine Jones, Mariam Abdel-Akher and Ruth Holroyd.